shadowfaxthewhitehorse/tableauvizs/0_README.txt

 6. 3 series: a visualization overlaid on map data.
 Software used: Bokeh, Python.
 The type of map can be changed based on a parameter specified in a parameter file.
 Generally speaking, both political maps and terrain maps can be generated.

+7. 6 series: a visualization generated for an A.I. project for generating poetry using Artificial Intelligence.
+The project called Charlotte resulted in two published books of poetry.
+A Reddit AskMeAnything was done for the first book.
+A new Theory of History was presented in the second book.
+Very pleased to say that academics involving eminent economists such as Tyler Cowen have actually read said work.

 [==+==]